fun to do kids petaluma california Travel for Kids

 play parade video

-Every spring is the Butter & Egg Days Parade, a family friendly event for over 35 years.
+Every spring is the Butter & Egg Days Parade, a family friendly event.
 The parade begins at noon at Walnut Park and goes in a loop down 4th St., returning on Petaluma Blvd.
 Also, booths with food, arts and craft, and live music during the day.

 For more photos and info, read our blog post "Butter and Egg Days Parade."